 RESTORING WHITE LEATHER & COMPLETE LEATHER CARE

 With its sleek and modern look, white leather is popular for everything from couches to handbags.
 Yet those who have owned white leather for a while will attest to the fact that it is prone to yellowing.
 Unfortunately, if it is not cared for properly, that bright, brilliant white can fade to a dull, ugly yellow, and once it does there’s little that can be done to fix the problem.
-These tips will help you delay this process and care for the leather without encouraging yellowing.
+These tips will help you prevent this discoloration and care for the leather without encouraging yellowing.

 What Causes White Leather to Yellow?